stackblitz-labs/pkg.pr.new/README.md

 - ✉️ Pull Request Comments
 - 🔥 Check Runs

-CR is aiming to reduce the number of these comments :)
+pkg.pr.new is aiming to reduce the number of these comments :)

 > This was fixed in #18.
 Can we release that fix?